NursiNursi/react-best-practices/README.md

 ## 4. Avoid unnecessary markup (div's)

 Adding unnecessary div elements can clutter the HTML structure, potentially breaking the layout.
 Layout styling with Flexbox or CSS Grid depends on the HTML structure, so inserting a div may cause layout issues.
 Instead, consider using the React Fragment, which preserves the layout by not adding extra elements to the HTML.

+## 5. Don't add layout styles to reusable component

+As a best practice try not adding layout styles to your reusable component, instead if you need some kind of layout style just use one of a div or use the className prop.